Accreditation

 Financial Relationships

-It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
-In accordance with this policy, MER identifies relevant financial relationships with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
-Conflicts are mitigated by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
+It is the policy of iiCME to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
+In accordance with this policy, iiCME identifies relevant financial relationships with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
+Conflicts are mitigated by iiCME to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.

 American Academy of Physician Assistants